mideind/FlutterSnowboy/README.md

 # Flutter Snowboy plugin

-*This is __alpha__ quality software.
-Caveat emptor!*

 This repository contains the source code to a Flutter Snowboy package.
 [Snowboy](https://github.com/seasalt-ai/snowboy) is a cross-platform DNN-based hotword detection toolkit.

-The plugin currently supports the Android and iOS platforms.
+The plugin currently only supports the Android and iOS platforms.

 ## Models